 - all feasible measures will be taken to minimize the impact of the activity on the species or its critical habitat or the residences of its individuals

-- and the activity will not jeopardize the survival or recovery of the species
+- the activity will not jeopardize the survival or recovery of the species

 Construction or development projects near water

-If you are undertaking a construction or development project in or near fish habitat that may contain aquatic species at risk, please review DFO's information for Projects Near Water.
-These projects include:
+If you’re undertaking a construction or development project in or near fish habitat that may contain aquatic species at risk, review our information for projects near water.

-- activities related to cottage, boating and recreation (e.g., docks, beaches)
+- activities related to cottage, boating and recreation, such as docks and beaches

 - harbours and marine commercial activities